Wufe/React-video-component/README.md

 ### Known issues

-+ Weird IE render issues
++ Weird IE render issues.
+Custom controls will be disabled.
-+ Fullscreen mode is not detected
++ Fullscreen mode is not detected.